ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/request-builder.md

 * [Regex](#regex)

 #### JSONpath
-Specifying the path to a property in the JSON data structure for which you want to assing the variable.
+Specifying the path to a property in the JSON data structure for which you want to assigning the variable.
 The JSONPath expression always starts with a `$.` followed by the path to the value.

 Here is an example: